StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Methods

 \subsection{Finetuning for Prediction Tasks}

+We adapt the pretrained StefaLand encoder to downstream prediction tasks using lightweight task-specific heads while keeping the main model weights frozen.
+This strategy, illustrated in Figure~\ref{fig:StefaLand_overview}, preserves the general-purpose representations learned during pretraining and reduces the risk of overfitting when finetuning on limited task-specific data.

-Our primary finetuning model, \textbf{StefaLand-resConn}, integrates pretrained embeddings with raw forcings through a residual pathway (Figure~\ref{fig:StefaLand_resconn}).
-Let $E_t$ denote the transformer embedding at time $t$, and $x_t$ the raw forcings.
+Our primary finetuning configuration, \textbf{StefaLand-resConn}, integrates pretrained embeddings with raw meteorological forcings through a residual adaptation pathway via additive fusion prior to the recurrent decoder.
+Let $E_t$ denote the StefaLand embedding at time $t$, and let $x_t$ denote the corresponding raw forcing inputs.
 We compute:

-Skip connections propagate $E_t$ and $r_t$ into intermediate layers, allowing general knowledge (from $E_t$) to be iteratively refined with task-specific signals ($r_t$).
-This design strengthens spatial generalization while adapting to local variability.
-To see a visual representation of this \ref{fig:StefaLand_resconn}.
+where $f_{\text{conv+linear}}(\cdot)$ denotes a shallow convolutional and linear projection block.
+Residual connections propagate both the pretrained embedding $E_t$ and the task-specific signal $r_t$ into the recurrent decoder, allowing general spatial knowledge captured during pretraining to be iteratively refined using task-specific temporal information.
+This design strengthens spatial generalization while retaining flexibility to adapt to local dynamics.